 - Schedule III – Less potential for abuse; accepted medical use; varied risk for physical or psychological dependence (ex. ketamine)

 - Schedule IV – Even lower potential for abuse; accepted medical use; limited risk of physical or psychological dependence (ex. flunitrazepam)

 - Schedule V – Lowest potential for abuse; accepted medical use; even lower risk for physical or psychological dependence (ex. cold medicine)

-Constructive Possession, Distribution, & More
+Constructive Drug Possession, Distribution, & More

-If you the defendant is found with a large quantity of drugs—along with small baggies, a weighing scale, and a large amount of cash—it is possible to be charged with possession with intent to sell or distribute drugs.
+If you the defendant is found with a large quantity of drugs—along with small baggies, a weighing scale, and a large amount of cash—it is possible to be charged with drug possession with intent to sell or distribute drugs.

 In general, the greater the quantity of the drug, and the more dangerous it is, the harsher the penalties.

-Hernandez & Baggett, PLLC: Dallas Drug Crimes Attorneys
+Hernandez & Baggett, PLLC.
+Dallas Drug Crimes Attorneys

-At Hernandez & Baggett, PLLC, we handle cases on behalf of clients accused of drug offenses on a daily basis.
-As previous Municipal Prosecutors, we can see both sides of the picture, and are therefore more qualified than most Dallas drug charge lawyers to defend you.
+At Hernandez & Baggett, PLLC, our law firms handle cases on behalf of clients accused of drug charges daily.
+As previous Municipal Prosecutors, we can see both sides of the picture and are more qualified than most Dallas drug charge lawyers to defend you.